ropensci/europepmc/README.md

 text-mined terms (`hasTextMinedTerms`) or references (`hasReferences`) are available.

-By default, `epmc_search` returns 1.000 records as a maximum.
-This equals 50 result pages that are returned by the API.
-To adjust it, simply use the `n_pages` parameter.
+By default, `epmc_search` returns 1.000 records.
+To adjust the limit, simply use the `limit` parameter.

 Either list of publication ids (`id_list = TRUE`) or key metadata information  (`id_list = FALSE`, default option) are returned.